cgranell/tfm-ideas/README.md

 Title: **The geography of employability data**

 Summary: University Observatory

-This project is part of a larger project called **Atlas of UJI: 10 key  visualisations to explain the impact of UJI**
+This project is part of and is expected to contribute to a larger project called **Atlas of UJI: 10 data visualisations to explain the impact of UJI**

 Status: pending